feralcreative/moto-router/README.md

 # Motorcycle Ride Template

 A flexible web template for visualizing and sharing motorcycle routes online.
+It's flexible in that it will automatically adjust/add routes by dropping a new `.kml` file in the `/data/` directory, and it will add gpx and url buttons if they also exist, and remove them if they don’t.

 ![Project Screenshot](img/screenshot.jpg)